What are financial goals?

 Short-term goals (up to 1 year) might include building an emergency fund or paying off small debts.

-Medium-term goals (1-5 years) could involve saving for a down payment on a house or funding a significant vacation.
+Medium-term goals (1-5 years) could involve saving for a down payment on a house or funding a significant holiday.

 Long-term goals (5+ years) often focus on retirement savings, children’s education funds, or paying off a mortgage.

-Begin by setting small, achievable goals to build confidence and gradually tackle more significant objectives.
-Regularly review and adjust your goals to stay on track and adapt to any changes in your life circumstances.
+Start by setting small, manageable goals to build your confidence.
+As you achieve these, you can gradually move on to more significant objectives.
+Regularly review and adjust your goals to ensure you stay on track and can adapt to any changes in your life circumstances.

 The acronym SMART is a great way to help set your goals